wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#apiusagebygeolocation">APIUsageByGeoLocation</a></td>
 <td>

-NOTE: The required data for this operation is not yet collected in the database.
-Hence, this operation will not return empty results.
+NOTE: The data required for this operation is not yet collected in the database.
+Hence, this operation will return empty results.

-Returns API usage by country for a given time range and by provided tenant Id, environment Id and organization Id.
+Returns API usage by country within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `geoLocationFilter` parameter to further filter the results.
-If the optional field of geoLocationFilter is provided, the result set will be further filtered by the given geolocation filter.

 </td>
 </tr>